 While the Lookup API is supported internationally, there are limitations to some request types:

-Phone number validation and formatting: Number validation and formatting lookups are supported in all countries worldwide.
+Validation and Formatting Lookup: Number validation and formatting lookups are supported in all countries worldwide.

-Caller Name Lookup: This is sourced by authoritative CNAM data, which is only supported by carriers in the U.S, and a portion of carriers in Canada.
+Caller Name Lookup: This is sourced by authoritative CNAM data, which is only supported by carriers in the US.
 CNAM lookups for phone numbers from other countries are not supported.
 For full details see Getting Started with CNAM Caller ID.

 Carrier Lookup: This is supported worldwide with the following caveats: